green teaching tiny tots header

 • For older children you may want to use a larger jar to make it more challenging

 • Have children make a prediction class or small group graph and then count the actual number at the end of the week or month.
-Remember no prediction is wrong but you can discuss what would make a "good prediction".
+Remember no estimation is wrong but you can praise them when they make a "close estimate".

 • Graph different guessing jar amounts and compare which one had more or less.